octa7th/array-disk/README.md

     * Create new method fetch_all
 * 0.5.1 :
 	* Fix bugs total is NULL
+* 0.5.2 :
+    * Fix bugs data loss if file is not empty

 ## License
 ### The MIT License (MIT)